QR Codes

 What is QR Codes?

 QR codes, short for Quick Response codes, are two-dimensional barcodes that store information in a pattern of black squares arranged on a white background.
-Originally developed in Japan in 1994 by Denso Wave, QR codes have gained widespread popularity due to their ability to store large amounts of data compared to traditional barcodes.
-QR codes can contain various types of information, including URLs, text, contact information and even multimedia files.
+Originally developed in Japan in 1994 by Denso Wave, they have gained widespread popularity due to their ability to store large amounts of data compared to traditional barcodes.
+The codes can contain various types of information, including URLs, text, contact information and even multimedia files.
+Innovations in QR Codes have advanced the anti-counterfeiting movement leaving zero chance of cloneability.

 Applications.

-QR codes are scanned using a smartphone or a QR code reader, which interprets the pattern and retrieves the stored data.
+The codes are scanned using a smartphone or a QR code reader, which interprets the pattern and retrieves the stored data.
 They have found applications in various industries, including marketing, transportation, healthcare and ticketing.
-QR codes are particularly used for anti-counterfeiting in major industries.
+These labels are particularly used for anti-counterfeiting in major industries.

-The uniqueness and non-cloneability factor offered by the solution gives an advantage in preventing counterfeiting.
-QR codes offer convenience and efficiency by providing quick access to information with a simple scan, making them a versatile tool for businesses and consumers alike.
+The uniqueness and non-cloneability factor offered by the labels gives an advantage in preventing counterfeiting.
+They offer convenience and efficiency by providing quick access to information with a simple scan, making them a versatile tool for businesses and consumers alike.

 Related Articles